lowerpower/fire-controller-web/README.md

 #Websocket interface to relay controller
 A websocket interface is avaialble on port 8080 on the controller.
 The interace is simple.
-The following commands are supported. o set bitmask [time] oo sets the bitmask, allows the next bitmask to be set after [time in ms optional] o get oo gets the current set state bitmask
+The following commands are supported.
+  - set bitmask [time]
+    - sets the bitmask, allows the next bitmask to be set after [time in ms optional]
+  - get
+    - gets the current set state bitmask